Catholic Schoolhouse Tour 2: Week 10

 • The Scandinavian countries are known for seafood, which makes sense because there’s so much water surrounding them!

-• Mmm Food from around the world my favorite:
+• Mmm, food from around the world is my favorite:

 • Denmark- make some Danish Pastries or cheat and make them with crescent rolls and apple pie filling in a can.

-• Sweden- Make some Swedish Meatballs (this is my go-to meatballs from scratch recipe- soo yummy).
+• Sweden- make some Swedish Meatballs from scratch recipe- so yummy.

-• Finland- There’s a website dedicated to finnish food, www.foodfromfinland.com Most of it looks delicious but complicated.
-One that might be easy to pull off with mostly stuff you have on hand is Thin Crisps with Tuna Dipping.
-Could be a good protein packed snack this week 🙂
+• Finland- make a Finnish Mushroom Omelette Roll or try something else from the website dedicated to Finnish food, Finnish Recipes.
+One that might be easy to pull off with most stuff you have on hand is a ‘Rosolli’ Salad.

-• I just found this website called kidspress, with ‘culture maps’ that you can print for some countries.
-They show pictures of the country, food, buildings and what that region is known for.
-Here’s Denmarks,’ and here’s Finland’s.
+• I just found this website called kidspressmagazine.com, with ‘culture maps’ that you can print for some countries with a paid membership.
+They show pictures of the country, food, buildings, and what that region is known for.
+Here’s Denmark’s and here’s Finland’s.

 Science